Modernly designed attic bathroom in Cromford

 Loft room with balcony in Cromford

-Quiet room in the loft in Cromford
+Play room in the attic in Cromford

 It’s a predicament all homeowners face at some point.
 A property that once provided adequate room for your growing household unexpectedly seems frustratingly small-scale.
 Naturally, you ask yourself whether the time is right to sell up and move somewhere bigger.

-However determined you are for additional living space, weighing up the costs of a home move can be off-putting.
+Despite how determined you are for additional living space, weighing up the costs of a home move can be off-putting.
 Stamp duty, legal fees, surveys and more could total up to a few thousand pounds, and it’s cash you won’t get back.
 There are other considerations too, not least your psychological attachment to your house and the possibility of kids switching schools.

-So what is the best way to extend your property – on a tight budget – without the upheaval of moving, and enhance your property’s worth?
+So what is the best way to extend your property – on a tight budget – without the upheaval of moving, and enhance your property’s value?
 A house extension is the obvious answer.
 This offers versatility of style, allowing you to include the wanted quantity of additional area to your property.
-But for a lot of property owners a property extension won’t be feasible for reasons of time and expense.
+But for a lot of property owners a property extension won’t be practical for reasons of time and expense.

 Is my house in Cromford, Derbyshire suitable for an attic conversion?